aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 ### Delete HttpOnly cookies in `Logout` method

-We need to delete cookies in `Logout` method.
-Find the `Logout` method and add the following code:
+To delete HttpOnly cookies, we need to configure the `Logout` method.
+In your `TokenAuthController.cs` file, find the `Logout` method and add the following code:

 ```csharp
 [HttpGet]